Unsolved Problems in Group Theory. The Kourovka Notebook

-\bmp \textbf{11.96.} Is it true that, for a given number $n$, there exist only finitely many finite simple groups each of which contains an involution which commutes with at most $n$ involutions of the group?
-Is it true that there are no infinite simple groups satisfying this condition? \raisebox{-1ex}{\sl S.\,P.\,Strunkov}
+\bmp \textbf{\zv 11.96.} (a) Is it true that, for a given number $n$, there exist only finitely many finite simple groups each of which contains an involution which commutes with at most $n$ involutions of the group?